Code-Institute-Submissions/My-Weather/README.md

 ### Future Works
 Futures works will include:
 * Implementing a live weather map to visually view weather based on location.
-* Implement a more detailed weather description based on day of week
+* Implement a more detailed weather description based on day of week.
+* Implement a "Find my Location" button using Geolocaton.

 ## Design Brief
 The main aim of Meditate is create a webpage that will encourage users to be more concious of their mental health in the form of Meditation/Mindfulness.
 Another aim of the site is to provide simplistic, quick exercises for users to preform at home.
 For the basic design principle of the site was to keep it simplistic, easy to read information.
 The flow of the web site follows that trend of simplicity and calmness with it's colours and fonts.
 Below I have included my reasoning for choosing my font and colours for the project.

-Images:
-* All [images](https://github.com/Gavin-1001/Gavin-1001.github.io/tree/main/assets/images/wireframes) that I used in the development of this project are from [Getty Images](https://www.gettyimages.ie/).
-This project is based off of the design of both wireframe 2 and wireframe 3.

 Colours:
 The justification for my choice the colours below are inline with the overall design flow.
-I chose to stick to Blue / off Blue colours as these colors having a calming, and are proven to decrease the heart rate, lower blood pressure and reduce anxiety levels.
-I have included the colours below along with they're corresponding hex values.
-* Background colour - #e9fcff
+I chose to use a circular radial-gradient css function as it would allow me to use multiple shades of blue and would create a smooth transition from one colour to the next.
-* Background colour of calender - #8c918f
+* Background colour - #1c7fc2, #009cdc, #0d9ade, #011844.

 Wireframe Diagrams: